We have saved a total of for our clients since 2015

 The relevant legislation is The Equality Act 2010 (“EQA”).
 Under EQA a website provider must make reasonable adjustments to ensure that they provide an equal website experience to all of their visitors, regardless of disability.

-An individual that can demonstrate that they have suffered discrimination by a website provider due to its inaccessibility can bring a civil action against the provider.
+An individual who can demonstrate that they have suffered discrimination by a website provider due to its inaccessibility can bring a civil action against the provider.

 There is also a risk that a fine could be levied, which can be up to £5,000.